gittify/clickdataanalytics/README.md

 - Java

 ##### Directories
--clickproducer - Simulate stream of bookmarks as input to Kafka -clickrealtime - Stream processing using Spark Stream and Redis
+- clickproducer - Simulate stream of bookmarks as input to Kafka
+- clickrealtime - Stream processing using Spark Stream and Redis
 - sparksql - batch processing using SparkSql and Cassandra

 ##### Cassandra table Schema